Great Oxidation Event: Continental indicators

-Paleosols, detrital grains, and red beds are evidence of low-level oxygen.
+Paleosols, detrital grains, and red beds are evidence of low oxygen levels.
 Paleosols (fossil soils) older than 2.4 billion years old have low iron concentrations that suggest anoxic weathering.
 Detrital grains composed of pyrite, siderite, and uraninite (redox-sensitive detrital minerals) are found in sediments older than ca. 2.4 Ga.
 These minerals are only stable under low oxygen conditions, and so their occurrence as detrital minerals in fluvial and deltaic sediments are widely interpreted as evidence of an anoxic atmosphere.
 In contrast to redox-sensitive detrital minerals are red beds, red-colored sandstones that are coated with hematite.
-The occurrence of red beds indicates that there was sufficient oxygen to oxidize iron to its ferric state, and represent a marked contrast to sandstones deposited under anoxic conditions which are often beige, white, grey, or green.
+The occurrence of red beds indicates that there was sufficient oxygen to oxidize iron to its ferric state, and these represent a marked contrast to sandstones deposited under anoxic conditions which are often beige, white, grey, or green.

-Banded iron formation (BIF)
+Banded iron formation

-Banded iron formations are composed of thin alternating layers of chert (a fine-grained form of silica) and iron oxides, magnetite and hematite.
-Extensive deposits of this rock type are found around the world, almost all of which are more than 1.85 billion years old and most of which were deposited around 2.5 billion years ago.
-The iron in banded iron formation is partially oxidized, with roughly equal amounts of ferrous and ferric iron.
-Deposition of banded iron formation requires both an anoxic deep ocean capable of transporting iron in soluble ferrous form, and an oxidized shallow ocean where the ferrous iron is oxidized to insoluble ferric iron and precipitates onto the ocean floor.
-The deposition of banded iron formation before 1.8 billion years ago suggests the ocean was in a persistent ferruginous state, but deposition was episodic and there may have been significant intervals of euxinia.
+Banded iron formations are composed of thin alternating layers of chert (a fine-grained form of silica) and iron oxides (magnetite and hematite).
+Extensive deposits of this rock type are found around the world, almost all of which are more than 1.85 billion years old and most of which were deposited around 2.5 Ga.
+The iron in banded iron formations is partially oxidized, with roughly equal amounts of ferrous and ferric iron.
+Deposition of a banded iron formation requires both an anoxic deep ocean capable of transporting iron in soluble ferrous form, and an oxidized shallow ocean where the ferrous iron is oxidized to insoluble ferric iron and precipitates onto the ocean floor.
+The deposition of banded iron formations before 1.8 Ga suggests the ocean was in a persistent ferruginous state, but deposition was episodic and there may have been significant intervals of euxinia.
 The transition from deposition of banded iron formations to manganese oxides in some strata has been considered a key tipping point in the timing of the GOE because it is believed to indicate the escape of significant molecular oxygen into the atmosphere in the absence of ferrous iron as a reducing agent.